camerondmiller-star/crc/README.md

-Cloud Resume ArchitectureThis diagram illustrates the secure, scalable, and globally available deployment you built for cloudresume.thecammiller.com.
+Cloud Resume ChallengeThis project documents my end-to-end process of building and deploying a production-grade personal resume website on Google Cloud, leveraging AI as a copilot.
+The entire process was completed in approximately 5 hours over three days.Cloud Resume ArchitectureThis diagram illustrates the secure, scalable, and globally available deployment I built for cloudresume.thecammiller.com.

 ```mermaid
 graph TD